Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Proofs

 Similarly, we can also establish that for any $S \in \Scal_2$ and $o \in \Ncal^+$, each tree $t_{\alpha,\beta}$ will make the same purchase decision as $t^{(2)}_{\beta}$, and so $\Pb^{(F,\lambdab)}(o \mid S) = \Pb^{(F_2, \lambdab^{(2)})}(o \mid S) = v_{o,S}$.
 This establishes that $(F,\lambdab)$ satisfies $\Pb^{(F,\lambdab)}(o \mid S) = v_{o,S}$ for all $S \in \Scal_1 \cup \Scal_2$.

-Finally, with regard to the depth of $F$, we observe that each tree in $F$ is built by adding one level to trees from $F_1$ and $F_2$, and so the forest $F$ will be of depth $1 + \max\{d_1, d_2\}$. \Halmos \\ \endproof
+With regard to the depth of $F$, we observe that each tree in $F$ is built by adding one level to trees from $F_1$ and $F_2$, and so the forest $F$ will be of depth at most $1 + \max\{d_1, d_2\}$.
+With regard to the leaf complexity of $F$, each tree in $F$ is built by combining two subtrees, where one has at most $\NumLeaves_1$ leaves and the other has at most $\NumLeaves_2$ leaves, so the forest $F$ will have at most $\NumLeaves_1 + \NumLeaves_2$ leaves.
+Finally, trees in $F$ may violate Requirement 3 in Section~\ref{subsec:model_decision_trees}.
+In that case, we apply the procedure in Lemma \ref{lemma:equivalence_no_repeated_products} (Algorithm~\ref{alg:check_requirement_3}) to find equivalent trees without increasing either the depth or leaf complexity of the forest. \Halmos